 The UC Berkeley Center for Labor Research and Education and the UCLA Center for Health Policy Research developed the California Simulation of Insurance Markets (CalSIM) to estimate the impacts of the ACA on health insurance coverage in California.
 The charts below are based on data analyses from CalSIM and the California Health Interview Survey (CHIS), respectively.
 CHIS is one of the data sets, but not the exclusive data set, used in CalSIM.

 CalSIM

-Source: Insure the Uninsured Project; Miranda Dietz, Dave Graham-Squire, Tara Becker, Xiao Chen, Laurel Lucia, and Ken Jacobs, "Preliminary CalSIM v 2.0 Regional Remaining Uninsured Projections," August 2016.
+"Preliminary CalSIM v 2.0 Regional Remaining Uninsured Projections," August 2016.